Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Cross-correlation energy in boson and fermion fields

 Notice, the superpositions (\ref{eq92}) and (\ref{eq93}) may be reinterpreted as the Fourier decomposition of the field composed from the indivisible, time-harmonic, plane unit-waves (plane-wave photons).
 One should not confuse here the plane-wave photon with the non-plane unit-wave, for instance, with the spherical-wave photon.
 The Fourier decomposition could be useful in an analysis of the near-field and sub-wavelength phenomena (see, Sec.
 4.2.), where the non-plane unit-wave ({\it{indivisible}} non-plane photon) producing near to the sharp boundaries is presented formally as the Fourier {\it{decomposition}} of the plane-wave photons.
 The boson vector fields (EM fields) describing by Eqs. (\ref{eq88})-(\ref{eq95}) do not have the rest mass ($m_0=0$).
 It is not necessary to repeat all the mathematical procedures of Secs.
 (2.1.2.) and (2.1.3.) for the mass-less vector unit-fields (photons).
 One can easily demonstrate that the physical parameters [for instance, energy, momentum and number of the unit-waves (photons)] in the linearly polarized EM fields are described by the respective equations of Secs.
 (2.1.2.) and (2.1.3.) with the particle rest mass $m_0=0$ and energy ${\varepsilon}_0=k_0$, which correspond to the rest mass and energy of the Planck-Einstein photon.
 In the case of the fields with the two different polarizations, the summations of the kind

 in the equations should be replaced by

 where the index $\alpha $ corresponds to the two independent polarizations, and $\delta _{{\alpha}_n {\alpha}_m}$ is the Kronecker symbol.
-For further details see the introduction and preliminary investigation of the cross-correlation and cross-correlation energy of the classical and quantum EM fields presented in Ref.~\cite{Kukh1}.
-It could be noted that Eqs. (\ref{eq35}), (\ref{eq36}), (\ref{eq84}), and (\ref{eq85}) describe the "moving mass" of the cross-correlating EM fields if the rest mass $m_0$ in these equations is replaced by the "moving mass" $k_0$ of the vector bosons (photons).
-The fields (\ref{eq92}) - (\ref{eq95}) could annihilate if $\alpha _m-\alpha _n=\pm \pi$ for the unit-field (photon) pairs.
-In order to provide the annihilation of an EM unit-wave (photon) with another EM unit-wave (anti-photon), the unit-waves should satisfy the annihilation conditions (\ref{eq28}) and (\ref{eq80}) for the arbitrary wave vectors and phases.
+For further details see the introduction and preliminary investigation of the cross-correlation and cross-correlation energy of the classical and quantum EM fields presented in Refs.~\cite{Kukh1}(a-c).
+It could be noted that Eqs. (\ref{eq35}), (\ref{eq36}), (\ref{eq84}), and (\ref{eq85}) describe the "moving mass" of the cross-correlating EM fields that have the rest mass $m_0=0$ in these equations.
+The fields (\ref{eq92}) - (\ref{eq95}), which have the positive energies, could annihilate each other if $\alpha _m-\alpha _n=\pm \pi$ for the unit-field (photon) pairs.
+From a point of view of the first photon of the annihilated photon pair the second photon may be considered formally as an anti-photon.
+In order to provide the annihilation of an EM unit-wave (photon) by another EM unit-wave (anti-photon), the unit-waves should satisfy the annihilation conditions (\ref{eq28}) and (\ref{eq80}) for the arbitrary momentum (wave-number) vectors and phases.
 In such a case, the anti-photon would be the true antiparticle unit-field, which cannot be obtained by the phase shift of an EM unit-wave (photon).
 The EM fields do not satisfy the aforementioned annihilation conditions.
 Therefore the EM fields do not have the true antiparticle unit-fields (anti-photons).
-This is in agreement with the experimental fact that the mass-less ($m_0=0$) unit-field (photon) has zero charge, $q_0=0$.
+That is in agreement with the experimental fact that the mass-less ($m_0=0$) unit-field (photon) has zero charge, $q_0=0$.